 One of the oldest captive golden eagles in the world, well-known to visitors at the Aspen Center for Environmental Studies, passed away in mid-May, apparently of a sudden illness.

-I spoke with ACES’ Naturalist Director Jim Kravitz, who was the bird’s handler for many years, about working with her.
+I spoke with ACES’ Naturalist Director Jim Kravitz, the bird’s handler for many years, about working with her.

-The eagle was originally found by hikers near Aspen in 1982 and was treated for a broken wing and leg by raptor rehabilitation experts in Fort Collins.
+Hikers found her injured near Aspen in 1982; she was later treated for a broken wing and leg by raptor rehabilitation experts in Fort Collins.

 Kravitz estimates that the bird was seen by nearly 10,000 people a year for more than 30 years.